 There's a lot to consider when running background checks in order to stay compliant with all of the various local, state, and federal compliance regulations.
-Checkr helps to make the process easy.
+Checkr helps to make the process easy and has specific packages for faith-based communities.
 We've partnered with Checkr to provide a seamlessly integrated background check process from right within Planning Center.

 However, if you use a different provider, or already have background checks on people in your database, you can manually track background checks instead of initiating a new check through Checkr.

-Once you've enabled Checkr from Accounts, you can request a single background check, or you can request multiple background checks at one time.
+Once you've enabled Checkr in Accounts, you can request a single background check, or you can request multiple background checks at one time.

 From a person's profile page, click Add Background Check from the security badge dropdown.

-From the Dashboard, select the Background Checks tab to order multiple background checks at once.
+From the Dashboard, click the Background Checks tab to order multiple background checks at once.

 Search for the people you'd like to run a background check on and click Next once you'd added them to your list.

 If the person doesn't have an email address, they will not receive the email to give permission for their background check.
-Enter their email address then run their background check from their profile.
+Enter their email address, and then run their background check from their profile.

 Click Choose Package to see the different background check options.